tales-garcia/resting-bot/README.md

 ![final](./docs/final-result-request.png)

+# License

+This project uses the MIT License.
 **Remember:** The body param **must be surrounded by ```**!

 **Warn!** In `.env` file You shoudn't set the prefix value to anything that any URL can contain, e.g.: **/**, **:** and **.**, otherwise the bot will throw an error.